 - “I’m on academic probation and I didn’t do well on my midterms.
 I’m worried about what’s going to happen.”

 The counseling center offers group counseling sessions to BMCC students every semester.
 This is an opportunity for students to connect with other BMCC students to process and explore topics in a confidential safe space.
-To learn more about our groups for click here.
+Learn more about our groups.
+Please note: groups will resume in the fall 2021 semester.

 A situation is considered a crisis if a student has expressed that he or she might be a danger to themselves or someone else.
 If you are having a mental health emergency, DO NOT WAIT to hear back from a counselor.
 Call 911, the National Suicide Prevention Hotline at 1-800-273-TALK, NYC WELL at 1-888-NYC-WELL or go to your nearest emergency room.
 Email is not monitored continuously.
 It is also not monitored outside business hours or when the college is closed.
 An emergency cannot wait and you can access the above resources for immediate help at any time.